 New Jersey Whistleblower Attorney

-When an employer violates the law or skirts the rules and legal obligations, what should an employee who becomes aware of such conduct do?
+When an employer violates the law, skirts the rules or refuses to fulfill their legal obligations, what should an employee who becomes aware of such conduct do?
 Do they report it internally?
 To an outside agency?
 Is that employee protected from retaliation?
 Without accountability, an employer has no incentive to discontinue their unsafe or illegal practices.
 This is where whistleblowers play an important role in our society.
 Employees who speak out about impropriety by their employer enjoy broad protection from retaliation such as termination, demotion, or harassment.
 Whistleblowers can also receive financial rewards under some state and federal statutes if their allegations are later deemed valid.
 An experienced whistleblower attorney can help you navigate making a claim.

 While employees may feel that they put themselves at risk by blowing the whistle, they are protected by the law and our dedicated team of advocates.
 From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. helps employees report their employer’s unlawful conduct while aggressively protecting the right of whistleblowers in New Jersey.